CodeThreat/codethreat-azure-plugin/README.md

         -   Password: _(if applicable)_
         -   CodeThreat Token: _(your token)_
         -   Azure Token: _(for connecting to repos)_

+  - The permission setting required for the Azure Token you will generate must include at least "Code: Read & Write”

 3.  **Integrate into Pipeline**:

     -   Add the "CodeThreat Analysis - Scan" task to your pipeline.